peec/next-starter-prisma-next-auth/README.md

 ## Nextjs SaaS starter with next-auth 5 and authentication and auhtorization for SaaS

-A basic setup with prisma, next-auth@5, nextjs 14.x for authentication and authorization.
+A basic setup for SaaS with prisma, next-auth@5, nextjs 14.x for authentication and authorization.

 - Nextjs 14.x
 - Prisma